melissamonk-NOAA/Vermilion_2021/doc/north.knit.md

 otoliths with two age reads between the NWFSC (reader 1, B. Kamikawa) and the SWFSC (reader 2, D. Watters) (Figure \@ref(fig:reader1reader2)).
 Age-composition data used in the model were from a number of sources described above.
-The same readers aged otoliths for both vermilion rockfish stock assessmetnt models.
+The same readers aged otoliths for both vermilion rockfish stock assessment models.
 Age reader 1 read all of the otoliths for the southern model and both readers read otoliths for the northern California model.
 In addition to the otoliths from these two regions, the same two readers aged fish for a Committee of Age Reading Experts